-Barring one or two outliers *cough* The Mummy reboot *cough* Tom Cruise's career has been success after success with his famously fastidious nature paying off at every turn.
+Barring one or two outliers, Tom Cruise's career has been success after success with his famously fastidious nature paying off at every turn.
 This has proven to be the case yet again with the long-awaited sequel to Top Gun, Top Gun: Maverick currently dominating at the box office.

 As such, what better time to take a look back at the soon-to-be 60-year-old's back catalog?
 Here are our picks for the top 5 Tom Cruise movies (in no particular order).

 Where better to start than the root of his latest success?

 A select group of top-tier pilots in the US Navy head to TOPGUN - the school where the best of the best get pushed to the limits.